firmnardians/kodok/README.md

 # Kodok - Micro Size HTTP Request
+[Maintenance process for POST, PUT and DELETE methods]

 Kodok is promise HTTP request for Javascript.
 Basically the workflow uses fetch, but the way it works is simplified.